Eppo-exp/sdk-test-data/package-testing/testing-api/README.md

 ## Test Scenario Configuration

-The scenario configuration file, `scenarios.json` is located in the `pkg` directory of this repository and is copied into place for each service which requires it.
+The scenario configuration file, `scenarios.json` is located in the `package-test` directory of this repository and is copied into place by the `copy-test-data.sh` helper script.
 By default, the first scenario listed will be served to any _sdkName_ that has not been explicitly mapped to a scenario label.

 ## Starting the server